-In the simplest terms, cash flow refers to how much cash is coming in and out of your organization; profit is how much has been earned after subtracting total expenses from total revenues.
-Business owners can make a big mistake if they conflate being cash flow positive with being profitable.
 Just because a business posts a healthy profit doesn’t mean it’s bringing in sufficient cash to pay the bills.
-The reverse is also true; companies can receive significant capital but lack steady revenue, and thus profitability.
+The reverse is also true.
+Companies can receive significant capital but lack steady revenue and, thus, profitability.

-Here’s what you need to know about these basic tenets of financial accounting and how they relate to your business goals.
+Here’s what you need to know about cash flow vs. profit and how each relates to your business goals.

 What Is Cash Flow?

 As mentioned, cash flow is the reporting of cash that comes in and out of your organization’s coffers.
 The sum total of the cash inflows and outflows determines if your business is cash-flow positive or negative.

 A cash-flow positive business is one that can meet its current obligations such as rent, salaries, utilities and short-term notes payable.
 A negative cash flow indicates that more cash is being used than deposited.

 Business processes can also affect cash flow.
 For example, if net 60 terms are decreasing payment deposits — even though sales were reported — profitability could be high, but cash flow is negative because the actual cash hasn’t been submitted.

 Cash flows are organized by 3 categories:

 Separating the cash flow statement into these 3 segments gives business owners and external users — such as investors and lenders — a bird’s-eye view of how efficiently the company is collecting cash.